jfbastien/musl/README.md

 A WebAssembly module with un-met imports will throw.
-This can be handled, add the missing function as a stub to FFI, and then load again (loop until success) but its' silly.
+This can be handled, add the missing function as a stub to FFI, and then load again (loop until success) but it's silly.
 If WebAssembly modules were loadable, imports inspectable, and FFI object provided later then we'd be better off.
 We could implement very fancy lazy-loading, where the developer can handle load failures.
 We could also easily implement `dlopen` and `dlsym`.